jaeseopark/pivotifyjs/README.md

 ---

-**Note:**
-- All three categories of instructions (compute, aggregation, summary) are optional.
-- You may use just one, two, or all three, depending on your needs.
-- If no instructions are provided, PivotifyJS will leave the table untouched.

----

-## ⚙️ How PivotifyJS Works

-- **Instruction Execution Order:**
-  1. **Computation:**
-     All compute instructions are processed first, creating new columns as needed.
-  2. **Aggregation:**
-     Grouping and aggregation instructions are applied next.
-     Note: Aggregation may drop unused columns, so ensure any columns referenced in summary instructions are retained.
-  3. **Summary:**
-     Global summary instructions are executed last, adding summary rows to the bottom of the table.

-- **Order of Instructions:**
-  The order of instructions in the block is generally not important, except for the interaction between aggregation and summary (see above).

-- **Input Validation & Precedence:**
-  - If conflicting or duplicate instructions are given, the first valid instruction for each column/operator is used.
-  - Variable references to missing columns use the provided default value, or empty string if none is provided.
-  - Blank `<td>` elements should be omitted; PivotifyJS will handle missing data gracefully.

----

 ## 🧩 Additional Features

 - **Support for Merged Cells:**
   Tables using `rowspan` and `colspan` are automatically normalized.
   Column and row references work correctly, even with merged cells.

-- **Arithmetic Expressions:**
-  Cells can contain arithmetic expressions (e.g., `0.50/2`), which are evaluated automatically.

-- **Flexible Aggregation:**
-  Supports `SUM`, `AVERAGE`, `MIN`, `MAX`, `MEDIAN` operators for both group-level and global summary calculations.